SanderLoman/rust-p2p/CONTRIBUTING.md

 We welcome developers of all skill levels.
 If your code needs improvement, we’ll guide you through it.

-### Lack of Ethereum 2.0 Knowledge
+### Lack of Ethereum Knowledge

-Many tasks don’t require in-depth knowledge of Ethereum 2.0.
+Many tasks don’t require in-depth knowledge of Ethereum.
 You’ll learn as you contribute.

 ### Fear of Making Mistakes